tldr-pages/tldr/pages/common/passwd.md

 `passwd`

-- Change the password of the current user:
+- Change the password of a specific user:

 `passwd {{username}}`